 What does it mean for the United States of America to be the "City on the Hill?"
 Historically, it has meant very different things, but many Americans still see their country as an example of freedom and opportunity, a beacon of hope, and a model for the rest of the world.
 The theme of our course is freedom, for as Eric Foner, the author of our textbook, writes, "No idea is more essential to Americans' sense of themselves as individuals and as a nation than freedom."
 But, "freedom is not a fixed timeless category with a single unchanging definition...the history of the United States is, in part, a story of debates, disagreements, and struggles over freedom...the meaning of freedom has been constructed not only in congressional debates and political treatises, but on plantations and picket lines, in parlors and even bedrooms" (Foner, p. xxxviii-xxxix).
 A major focus of our critical exploration of American history will be to analyze and reflect on changing understandings of the freedom that defines us as Americans.
+This course also satisfies an LO2 Women's Voices and LO3 Social Responsibility A. Section 72786 also satisfies LO2 Critical Thinking Seminar and is linked with a first-vear faculty advisor.

-HIST 201W United States History to 1865 (3.5 hours)
+HIST 201W United States History to 1865 (4 hours)